ktoddbrown/ktoddbrown.github.io/README.md

 Then point a browser window to localhost:4000

-Most of the formating is in the _includes
+Most of the formatting is in the _includes

 # Notes for changing things